prabhas2127/HPC-Based-Predictive-Healthcare-Analysis-System-/README.md

 - **Noise Addition:** Expand the dataset with added noise to improve model robustness.

 - **Performance Comparison:** Evaluate the performance of sequential vs. parallel execution.

+## Acknowledgments

+- **OpenMPI**: For providing a robust implementation of the Message Passing Interface (MPI) that enabled efficient parallel processing in our project.
+- **Scikit-learn**: For the powerful machine learning library that facilitated the implementation of the Random Forest model.
+- **Pandas**: For the invaluable data manipulation capabilities that were essential for data preprocessing.
+- **NumPy**: For providing support for numerical computations, which were crucial for our analysis.
+- **Matplotlib** and **Seaborn**: For their excellent data visualization libraries that helped in presenting our results effectively.
+- **Jupyter Notebook**: For providing an interactive environment that made it easier to develop and document our code.

+We also want to thank our peers and mentors for their feedback and support throughout the development of this project.
+Special thanks to Mr. Nileshchandra Pikle sir and Mrs. Srujna B. mam for their guidance and encouragement.